seasonedcc/composable-functions/API.md

 ```

 # Serialization
+In distributed systems where errors might be serialized across network boundaries, it is important to have a way to serialize errors in a way that they won't lose data and can then be deserialized and understood by the receiving end.

 ## serialize
 When serializing a `Result` to send over the wire, some of the `Error[]` information is lost.